Generic Name: sodium chloride, soldium lactate, potassium chloride and calcium chloride

 Adverse reactions reported with Lactated Ringer’s Irrigation (manufacturer unspecified) are: Fluid absorption manifested by Pulmonary edema, Edema, and Electrolyte disturbances.

 Though not indicated for intravenous administration, absorption of irrigation fluid into tissue or vasculature through a perforation or open wound is possible.
 As a result, adverse reactions reported with Lactated Ringer’s solutions with and without Dextrose for intravenous administration may be applicable and include:

 - Hypersensitivity reactions, including Anaphylactic/Anaphylactoid reactions, with the following manifestations: Angioedema, Chest pain, Chest discomfort, Decreased heart rate, Tachycardia, Blood pressure decreased, Respiratory distress, Bronchospasm, Dyspnea, Cough, Urticaria, Rash, Pruritus, Erythema, Flushing, Throat irritation, Paresthesias, Hypoesthesia oral, Dysgeusia, Nausea, Anxiety, Headache, Hyperkalemia

 In the event of clinically relevant absorption of irrigation fluid, the patients must be evaluated and corrective measures instituted as appropriate.

 Lactated Ringers Dosage and Administration

-As with all parenteral solutions, compatibility of the additives with the solution must be assessed before addition, by checking for a possible color change and/or the appearance of precipitates, insoluble complexes, or crystals.
-Before adding a substance or medication, verify that it is soluble and/or stable in water and that the pH range of Lactated Ringer’s Injection, USP is appropriate.
+As with all parenteral solutions, compatibility of the additives with the solution must be assessed before addition, by checking for, for example, a possible color change and/or the appearance of precipitates, insoluble complexes, or crystals.
+Before adding a substance or medication, verify that it is soluble and/or stable in water and that the pH range of Lactated Ringer’s Irrigation is appropriate.

 The instructions for use of the medication to be added and other relevant literature must be consulted.

 How is Lactated Ringers Supplied